LumaTeam/Luma3DS/README.md

 2. Run `make`.

     The produced `boot.firm` is meant to be copied to the root of your SD card for usage with Boot9Strap.
 #
+#### Docker Image
+There is also a Docker image for compilation.
+Make sure you have Docker installed, and then run ``docker run -it pablomk7/luma3dsbuildtools`` in your terminal to get into a Docker container containing all the tools needed.
+#
 ### Setup / Usage / Features
 See https://github.com/LumaTeam/Luma3DS/wiki